google/WebFundamentals/src/content/en/fundamentals/performance/critical-rendering-path/analyzing-crp.md

 That said, the `load` event (also known as `onload`), is blocked on the image: DevTools reports the `onload` event at 335ms.
 Recall that the `onload` event marks the point at which **all resources** that the page requires have been downloaded and processed; at this point, the loading spinner can stop spinning in the browser (the red vertical line in the waterfall).

-## Adding javaScript and CSS into the mix
+## Adding JavaScript and CSS into the mix

 Our "Hello World experience" page seems simple but a lot goes on under the hood.
 In practice we'll need more than just the HTML: chances are, we'll have a CSS stylesheet and one or more scripts to add some interactivity to our page.
 Let's add both to the mix and see what happens: